giacomoorsi/HiggsBosonChallenge/README.md

 Contains a function to build the index for k-fold cross_validation.
 * `disk_helper.py`:
 Save/load the NumPy array to disk for further usage.
 Useful for saving hyper-parameters when trying a long training process.

+--
+## Notebook
+It is possible to use the Jupyter notebook `project_notebook.ipynb` located in the `scripts` folder to train the best hyper-parameters for the model.
+In the notebook it is possible to cross-validate a logistic and a least square regression model over given lambdas and degrees.